 Chicken, veggies, and manioc are standard fare in the dining car.
 If you’re looking for more variety, station vendors along the route are happy to provide, and traders throughout the train offer fruits and snacks.
 The bar is the prime gathering spot and armed train guards keep the crowd from getting too boisterous.

 What to expect

 Ideally, one of the best experiences of the TAZARA is the bonus safari from the windows.
 It passes through Tanzania’s Selous Game Reserve, a UNESCO World Heritage site and home to elephants, rhinos, hippos, cheetahs, giraffes, and baboons.
-Occasionally a pride of lions even has to be urged off the track.
 With the notorious delays, there is no telling if you’ll pass Selous during day or nighttime viewing.
-For a better chance, July to October gives you the best crowds of wildlife gathered before the droughts.
-Your best shot is to stop at Selous, or Kasanka National Park in Zambia, and stay awhile.
+For a better chance, July to October gives you the best crowds of wildlife gathered before the droughts. or even better, stop at Selous, or Kasanka National Park in Zambia, and stay awhile.

-Day or night, stops or not, the TAZARA provides a chance to see local life in these two countries.
+Day or night, stops or not, the TAZARA provides a chance to see local life in Tanzania and Zambia.
 This train is vital for those living along the route, providing the only access to goods for those without electricity, medications, or other trade opportunities.
 Your fellow travelers are merchants and farmers heading to other markets, children heading back to boarding school after home visits, workers going to their jobs in mines and coffee plantations, and, every once in a while, another traveler.

 - As of this writing, you cannot book online.
 Call either of the terminal stations, make a reservation, and then collect and pay in person or buy at the station that day.